-The good news is that unless you sustain an unfortunate injury or suffer with severe gum disease, the likelihood of your teeth falling out en masse in real life, is minimal.
-In fact, with proper care and regular dental health checks, your natural teeth can last you a lifetime!
-When you have orthodontic treatment, you need to take extra special care of your dental health and learn to clean really well around wires and brackets.
-Our team of hygienists specialise in helping keep teeth with fixed lingual braces clean and can certainly advise.
+The good news is that, unless you sustain an unfortunate injury or suffer with severe gum disease, the likelihood of your teeth falling out en masse in real life is minimal.
+With proper care and regular dental health checks, your natural teeth can last you a lifetime!

 Dental hygiene at The London Lingual Orthodontic Clinic